deltaphi/RR32CanController/README.md

 This project is built using PlatformIO.
 It makes use of some features that may not be easily portable to other Arduino-supported MCUs.

+### Menuing

+#### General concept

+General: Shift + Direction Change enters the menu or leaves the menu without applying any changes.

+#### Menuing for Accessories

+Menuing is required to map turnout input buttons to turnouts or action lists.

+TODO: Design.

+#### Menuing for Engine Control

+Menuing is required for selecting an engine to control.
+This involves the following usecases:

+* Select locally known engine
+    * Show list of locally known Engines
+    * Select engine
+    * Selected Engine is now the active engine

+* Select locally unknown engine
+    * Verify that at least one local slot for an engine is open
+    * If not:
+        * Promt the user to remove an engine from the local database to be able to download a new one.
+        * Show list of locally known Engines
+        * Select an engine.
+        * Selected Engine is marked for replacement
+    * If yes:
+        * Empty engine slot with lowest index is marked for replacement
+    * Download list of Engines & total number of known engines from the master controller.
+    * Either: Select engine from the master list
+        * Details of Selected engine are downloaded.
+    * Either: Scroll up/down beyond the currently known set of engine names.
+        * If the engine name is unknown, download list of engines from the master controller.
+    * Once the download is complete, the selected engine is now the active engine

 ### Unit Testing

 This project includes a CMake project.